List of Baki the Grappler characters: Goki Shibukawa

-Master of aikido.
-Is sixty years of age, and has trained since prior to World War II, in the "old days" of the martial arts.
-His art makes use of the martial arts principle of aiki, which uses the opponents' attacks against him.
-In the tournament, he manages to make it all the way through to semi-finals, facing Roger Harlon in round 1 and Shinogi Kosho in round 2 before facing Doppo in round 3, losing to Jack Hammer in round 4.
-In his third match with Doppo, Goki is shown to act in an insane manner while fighting.
-He also states that he's killed many people.
-He later teams up with Baki to face the Japanese convict Ryukoh Yanagi in the second manga series.
+Goki Shibukawa (渋川 剛気, Shibukawa Gōki) is a small and elderly master of aikido.
+His style makes use of the martial arts principle of aiki, which uses an opponent's attacks against themselves.
+In the tournament, he defeats Roger Harlon in round one, Kosho Shinogi in round two, where it is learned he has a glass eye, and Doppo in round three.
+Goki then loses to Jack Hammer in the fourth round.
+In the second manga series, he teams up with Baki to face the Japanese convict Ryukoh Yanagi.
 He also has a friendly sparring match with Biscuit Oliva and another match with Mohammad Alai Jr. When not fighting, he is quite eccentric (as well as a bit senile) as he lives the day and fears nothing.
-Although in the series Goki is said to be a master of the old style of jujutsu, and when he fights Doppo it is said that he represents Jujitsu, most Goki's techniques looks like aikido, and even Goki himself resembles the aikido master Gozo Shioda, founder of the Yoshinkan aikido.
+Goki is modeled after aikido master Gozo Shioda.